Gibraltar Broadcasting Corporation: Local news

-Viewpoint is the brand name for GBCs ongoing current affairs discussion series.
-The series has been running for a number of years and occupies the Thursday night slot that has traditionally accommodated most of GBCs past discussion series'.
+Viewpoint is the brand name for GBC's ongoing current affairs discussion series.
+The series has been running for a number of years and occupies the Thursday night slot that has traditionally accommodated most of GBC's past discussion series.
 The programme's duration and frequency has been significantly reduced over the years; from a 90-minute weekly format to a 60-minute fortnightly one.
-The programme usually runs new series' between late September and early December, and continues after the Christmas break; from late January or February until late June, with a break in the spring coinciding with the Easter break.
+The programme usually runs new series between late September and early December, and continues after the Christmas break; from late January or February until late June, with a break in the spring coinciding with the Easter break.
 Viewpoint normally airs live and consists of a panel discussing community / political issues.
-In recent times the programme has become more participatory in nature by expanding on the traditional "Viewers Phone-in" and vox-pop to also include e-mails and comments made on social media sites.
+In recent times, the programme has become more participatory by expanding on the traditional "Viewers Phone-in" and vox-pop to also include e-mails and comments made on social media sites.

 Until the cancellation of companion series, "Community Call" which dealt with social issues and topics, Viewpoint dealt exclusively with political issues.

-Viewpoint has a number of different presenters who work in rotation.
+Like GBC News, Viewpoint has several different presenters who work in rotation.